niklaszantner/exchange-tracker/README.md

 Sometimes it seems like the kraken API is a bit overwhelmed by all our love, so the program is not shutting down anymore, when an API call failed.
-But informs the user and tries it again at the next interval.
+But informs the user and tries to reach the server again at the next interval.

 ### Copyright/Licensing
 ISC